Speech to Text for Indian Languages

 Speech to text use cases

-Speech to text powers everything from live voice agents to compliance archives to YouTube captions.
-Whether you need a simple audio to text converter for recorded files or a real-time voice to text solution for live interactions, below is how organizations across India are using Sarvam in production.
+Speech to text shows up everywhere: voice agents, compliance archives, YouTube captions, meeting notes.
+Whether you need a batch audio to text converter for recorded files or real-time voice to text for live interactions, here is how organizations across India are using Sarvam in production.

 Voice agents